joelek/bonsai/readme.md

 #### Append

-Values or states may be appended to the array through the `append(item)` method.
+Values or states may be appended to the array through the `append(items)` method.

-* The `item` argument must be used to specify the value or state to append.
+* The `items` argument must be used to specify the values or states to append.

 #### Element